Multi-Channel Selling: How to Use Multi-Channel Retailing to Boost Sales Across Online Marketplaces in October 2022?

 - Peer-to-peer (P2P), or customer-to-customer (C2C).

 So for each type of business, a seller will have to choose different channels according to their end-user.
-Like a product offered on Amazon business can not be sold on Amazon, a seller can not list a product on Bigbasket and Shopify, and gain equal attention.
+Like a product offered on Amazon business can not be sold on Amazon, a seller can not list a product on BigBasket and cannot list or sell on Shopify as well, and gain equal attention.
 They all are sales channels for use for different purposes so customers should choose wisely and customise the product features smartly.

 Before a seller makes an account and lists the product on multiple platforms, they need to make a plan.
 Will they need a customer support team, a person taking care of the logistics, accounts, etc?
 These days sellers have options that are helpful in full-stack logistics but here also they need to get partners with them.